apache/cassandra-java-driver/manual/statements/built/README.md

 QueryBuilder.insertInto("test").value("id", 4).ifNotExists();
 ```

-It also possible to specify additional metadata for inserted data, such as, TTL or
+It also possible to specify additional metadata for inserted data, such as TTL (time to live) or
 timestamp.
 This is achieved by using the `using` function and providing the `Using`
-object generated either by `ttl`, or `timestamp` functions of the `QueryBuilder` class.
-In
+object that is generated either by `ttl`, or `timestamp` functions of the `QueryBuilder` class.
+If
-case if you want to specify both of them, you need to wrap other into the call to `and`
+you want to specify both, you need to chain them together with the `and` operator:
-function:

 ```java
 QueryBuilder.insertInto("test").value("id", 4).using(ttl(10)).and(timestamp(1000));